asc-community/MxEngine/README.md

 MxEngine is an educational modern-C++ general-purpose 3D game engine.
 Right now MxEngine is developed only by me, [#Momo](https://github.com/MomoDeve), but any contributions are welcome and will be reviewed.
-Fow now MxEngine supports OpenGL as graphic API and targeting x64 only.
+Fow now MxEngine supports OpenGL as graphic API and targes x64 only.
 I develop the project in my free time, so updates may be not so frequent!

 ***Note:** MxEngine is currently being ported to new Vulkan rendering backend.
 Development progress of the rendering library can be found here: [VulkanAbstractionLayer](https://github.com/asc-community/VulkanAbstractionLayer)*